edjpman/edjpman.github.io/medVec/mVtutorial.md

 The following describes the process of generating BERT embeddings in the simplest manner possible.
-A full walkthrough with mathematical details will be provided in the future to a linked page:
+A full walkthrough with mathematical details will be provided in the future to multiple linked pages:

-Before diving into some of the details, the architecture of the encoder side of the transformer proposed in the famous paper “Attention is All You Need” (cite) will act as a guide to understand exactly how BERT works.
+Before diving into some of the details, the architecture of the encoder side of the transformer proposed in the famous [paper](https://arxiv.org/pdf/1706.03762) “Attention is All You Need” (cite) will act as a guide to understand how BERT works.

 ***bert image detailed here***